-A. Names & General Purpose & Membership of Committees
+A. General Purpose & Membership of Committees

 - Committees exist in order to aid in the conduct, efficiency, productivity and joy of the Commission's work of fulfilling its Charter-mandated purpose and duties.
-The Commission shall have an Executive Committee and 3-4 standing issue-based committees formed on the basis of the respective interests and common availability of commissioners; - 2.
-Each commissioner is expected to serve as a regular member of one standing issue-based committee each term and attend all regularly scheduled meetings.
-Commissioners may additionally opt to join meetings of other standing issue-based committees.
-Commissioners may additionally can choose to be a non-voting member with speaking privileges of additional more than one issue-based committees; - 3.
+The Commission shall have an Executive Committee and standing issue-based committees formed on the basis of the respective interests and common availability of commissioners; - Each commissioner is expected to serve as a regular member of one standing issue-based committee each term and attend all regularly scheduled meetings.
+Commissioners may additionally choose to be a non-voting member with speaking privileges of additional issue-based committees; - 3.
 At the beginning of each term, Commissioners shall choose which standing issue-based committee(s) they'd like to join for the year.
 Committee membership shall be presented for open enrollment and voted on by the second full Commission meeting of the term.
 Staff shall assist the newly-elected Executive Officers with the process of electing Commissioners to these committees.